-The clinic offers therapy to a variety of clientele including pediatric, adolescent, adult and geriatric clients.
-All music therapy services are provided by qualified graduate or undergraduate music therapy students under the supervision of Board Certified Music Therapists.
+The clinic offers music therapy to a variety of clientele including pediatric, adolescent, adult and geriatric clients.
+All music therapy services are provided by qualified graduate or undergraduate music therapy students under the supervision of Board-Certified Music Therapists.
 All sessions are specifically designed to meet each client's assessed needs and individualized treatment plan, and may include the following:

 - Individual or Group Music Therapy